setr/LiveStream/README.md

 Make the script installable.

-Add proper logging and loglevels
+Add proper logging and loglevels.